BaumianerNiklas/Waddle-Bot/README.md

 This bot will be completely rewritten in TypeScript and Discord.js v13.
 The current code is honestly a huge mess and has a lot of inconsistencies.
 Some commands probably are broken by now.

-!! **The only thing changed right now is the README.
-The rewrite will start once a stable version of Discord.js v13 is out.** !!

 ## Goals of the Rewrite

 -   Switch from standard JS to TypeScript